 That the participants in the pygmy wars used the same weapons as WWI doesn't mean they were similar in how they were fought.
 Reading the memoirs of men who participated in both, they always stress how very different they were.
+There is an anecdote where a Kornilov officer was astonished when he turned up to a unit attempting to abide by WWI regulations, knowing that the Reds would not fight in a WWI style that the White unit would be almost instantly defeated (which it was).

 By "WWI" below I mean the fronts of Europe, not the side theatres like Palestine.
 I would also argue that those should use period specific rules too.

-The biggest difference is purely troop densities: an understrength RCW Division, say 5,000 men, might hold 10 km of front, and often more.
+The biggest difference is purely troop densities: a normal RCW Division, say 5,000 men, might hold 10 km of front, and often more.
 Obviously that didn't mean they were strung out across that width, so battles became about holding positions of strength – villages, river crossings, rail junctions, rather than front lines as such.
 Turning actions were standard.
+The result was that the RCW was a war of movement and improvisation.
+Troops usually operated independently, often with only the most sketchy operational planning.

 Even the Whites in the RCW were haphazardly commanded, and it got worse with the other armies.
 WWI units largely obeyed orders, for a start.
 In WWI you should assume an attack by units across the front would be co-ordinated, whereas for the RCW you should assume the exact opposite.
 A WWI army might have synchronised watches to ensure an attack was done to plan.
-The Russians just waited till they heard some shooting and played it by ear.
+The Russians just waited till they heard some shooting and then played it by ear.

 RCW armies did not retire fighting for any length of time.
 They held their ground, pulled back to new positions (usually quite a long way back) or fled.
 Armies would often fall back several hundred kilometres in a week without significant fighting.